UnknownWitcher/Kaer-Morhen/README.md

 ### `SA_RULES` **untested**

-In this script I have all the rules set to true with the limit set to 1, this is something that really needs tested, however, I wont be able to test the 750G rule for another 2 weeks and have yet to run into any other issues in order to get these triggred.

 `"limit" 1` how many rules have to be triggered before we switch to another service account, default 1.

 `"more_than_750" false` When daily 750G limit is reached, **default false**.